 Common incentives we can include in your employment contract:

-Some countries have a mandatory work-from-home allowance for employees that work fully remotely.
-We will let you know if this is required.
+Some countries have a mandatory work-from-home allowance for employees who work fully remotely.
+It will be included in the contract if it's required.

-We also cannot include variable compensation in the employment contract, as we don’t manage the employee’s performance directly.
-You can have a separate agreement explaining the relationship between Plane, Plane’s hiring partner, and you, and include any other variable compensation such as bonuses, commission, or equity.
+We cannot include variable compensation in the employment contract, as we don't manage the employee's performance directly.
+You can have a separate agreement explaining the relationship between Plane, Plane's hiring partner, and you, and include any other variable compensation, such as bonuses, commission, or equity.

-Certain countries, most commonly in Europe and Latin America, have mandatory 13th month bonuses.
+In certain countries, most commonly in Europe and Latin America, a 13th-month salary or bonus is mandatory.
 These are typically paid in December and considered a Christmas bonus.
-Additionally, some countries require a holiday bonus to be paid out to employees when they take paid time off—often referred to as a 14th month bonus, even though they might not amount to a full month’s pay.
+Additionally, some countries require employers to pay a holiday bonus to employees when they take paid time off—often referred to as a 14th-month salary or bonus.
+You will see the option to include the 13th- and 14th-month salaries in addition to the base salary during onboarding.

 Mandatory payments